Space

 The polypill is a single capsule containing four different medicines: a cholesterol lowering medication, two blood pressure lowering medications and aspirin.
 These medicines are recommended as preventive treatment for people who have survived a heart attack or stroke and for people who are at high risk of such a problem.
 Currently many people do not benefit from appropriate preventive medicines.
 This is particularly true in developing countries where access and cost present difficult barriers.

-- The IMPACT trial in New Zealand (funded by the New Zealand Health Research Council) has completed recruitment of 513 participants from both Maori and non-Maori populations and will complete in July 2013 with results expected by the end of 2013.
+- The IMPACT trial in New Zealand (funded by the New Zealand Health Research Council)

-- The Kanyini-GAP trial in Australia (funded by the National Health and Medical Research Council, 623 patients from both indigenous and non-indigenous populations) has completed and is awaiting publication of results.
+- The Kanyini-GAP trial in Australia (funded by the National Health and Medical Research Council, 623 patients from both indigenous and non-indigenous populations)

 Space Collaboration Publications